Questions To Consider

-Think about the websites, or blogs, you have seen, and the ones you like.
+Think about the websites or blogs, you have seen, and the ones you like.
 Getting a clear idea in your mind about what you like will help to communicate with your website designer during the web re-construction and design process.

 Pick out some random websites on the Internet and decide what you like about them.
 Is it colors, the layout, or various elements and functions that are used?
 Are you planning to only have a blog, or a website without a blog --- or maybe a website and a blog, as part of it?
 Is your brand a fun whimsy sort of look, or is your look conservative and more traditional?
-What things do you not like about websites that you see on line?
+What things do you not like about websites that you see online?
 What elements do you see on other sites that you don't want on your website?

-But most important, a website should serve the needs of your business, and also match the time and budget you have in terms of future content.
+But most importantly, a website should serve the needs of your business, and also match the time and budget you have in terms of future content.
 For example, if you never plan to have the time to write blog articles on a regular basis, then maybe your website does not even need a blog- maybe you only need a website with a few simple pages.
 Or perhaps you love dark black and bright red websites, but those colors don't work at all for the industry and brand of your business - then it is critical to reconsider color choices.
 You get the idea.

-Getting a clear idea of what sort of look best fits your business, brand, industry, and mission, will go a long way to help get the process started as we design a new website for you.
+Getting a clear idea of what sort of look best fits your business, brand, industry, and mission will go a long way to help get the process started as we design a new website for you.

 3. What is your budget for your website?

 It is absolutely critical to figure out your budget right away before jumping into trying to have a website designer help you with a new website and/or blog.
 Deciding on your budget is a huge issue to decide upon right away.
-I can't emphasis how critical this step is as you begin to think of getting a new website or blog, or having your old site re-vamped.
+I can't emphasize how critical this step is as you begin to think of getting a new website or blog or having your old site re-vamped.

 Knowing what your budget is will save a lot of time and will let us have an idea of what is possible to be done that fits your budget, and can best meet the goals you have for your website.